binboupan/rime/README.md

 ## Getting Started

-Edit services.yaml as you see fit!
+Edit the yaml files in the config folder as you see fit!

 **Python:**